-The good news is, there are a one or two steps that you could get started with.
-And for your ease, we have minimised it to three baby steps, and you are good to go.
+The good news is, there are one or two steps that you could get started with.
+And for your ease, we have minimized it to three baby steps, and you are good to go.

 Taking one step at a time will make it so much more effortless.
 Take these steps until you feel that you are confident enough to make progress finally; meaning take a more significant step!

 Before we begin, we want you to ensure that homeschooling is ideal for you, your child, and your family.
 Make sure that you’re aware of the pros and cons that homeschooling has.
 It will help you come to a decision if you want to take the plunge!

 So, let’s take a look at the steps that you need to work on:

 Establish your home education legally: Perhaps the most challenging part was to come to this decision.
 But now that you have come this far, where do you think you should begin?
 The very first step would be to go through the laws and requirements of your state or your country.

 There are laws relating to homeschool?
 Yes, there are.

 You need to comprehend what is required in order to get started with homeschooling legally – and of course, with greater confidence.